Frequently Asked Questions

 If the answer to your moving question is not listed bellow, please feel free to contact us directly.

 When planning for relocation it's ideal to reserve a moving date at least three weeks in advance.
 We take on many reservations, and our calendar is constantly changing to accommodate our customers various needs.
 In order to ensure availability in such a busy industry, simply call our office and speak with one of our moving consultants!
-While it is recommended to plan in advance, we can still accommodate last minute bookings.
+While it is recommended to plan in advance, we can still accommodate last minute bookings when possible.

 Generally we can continue to work while it's raining.
 If it rains really hard we will continue to work inside of the building or home preparing the furniture for moving.
 We will continue making trips to the truck as soon as it's more convenient.
 The Ontrack Moving team will always care about both locations and will make sure to place blankets on the floor or other items to ensure the home stays as dry as possible.

 At Ontrack, we prefer the use of 26 ft. long box trucks.
-The overall length of the truck is 37 feet long, 8’7”wide and 13’1” high.
+The overall length of the truck is 37 feet long, 8’7” wide and 13’1” high.
 The cargo box inside measurements are 25’.2” long, 7’.8” wide and 8’1” high.
 The floor space is 192 sf. and can hold a total of up to 1,400 cubic feet with a maximum load capacity of 10,000 lbs. or 26,000 lbs.
 GVW.
 In particular scenarios that such a large truck is inappropriate, say your location is on an unusually narrow road with a steep grade or there is not space enough to get our truck there safely, we can make the necessary arrangements to ensure your unique situation is accommodated.

 Double drive-time is a widely used term associated with the moving industry of this particular state.
 The California Public Utilities Commission requires all licensed moving companies to follow this rule.
 The sole purpose for said rule is to protect both you as a client and us as a business by fairly calculating the times charged for the initial drive to your location, transporting your items and also returning to our place of business.
 The way the C.P.U.C. has come about compromising both parties, is to disregard the time spent en route to your first location, as well as the time spent en route to our place of business after the move.
 However, to cover the expenses of the crew’s payroll and other fees that may be associated, we are to charge double-time between your first, to your second location.
 In essence, this rule is to ensure that you are only charged for driving-time that you are a witness to and know to be accurate.
-This double-time is calculated at the regular hourly-rate, and also figures into our three-hour minimum.
+This double-time is calculated at the regular hourly-rate, and also figures into our minimum hour charge.

 While not required at Ontrack Moving, tipping is a way to express satisfaction to the crew on a job well performed and it is very common in this industry.
 Although it's Ontrack Moving policy not to ask you for a tip, the movers will highly appreciate it and it is a sign that you are happy with their performance and that you value their hard work and efficiency.
 Our experience shows us that our customers have tipped an average of 10 to 20% of the bill, which is split among the crew members.